Alexey-Goryachev/Nagini-bot/README.md

   Linux: /home/Username/Documents/My_folder

-  To exit the Assistant bot, enter "Exit”
+  To exit the Assistant bot, enter "Exit"
   To exit the Sort to the Personal assistant bot main menu, enter "Exit"